-If the information contained in the feasibility analysis and Initial Study indicates that the proposed project may have a significant direct, indirect, or cumulative impact on the environment, the County takes the third step and prepares an Environmental Impact Report (EIR).
-The results of the Initial Study can be used as the basis for determining the scope of environmental issues that need to be carried forward for detailed analysis.
-Interested parties, including responsible and trustee agencies, special interest groups or organizations, and the public, are informed regarding the County's intent to if a As described in Section 15083 of the State CEQA Guidelines, use prior to completing the Draft EIR, the County may consult directly with any person or organization it believes will be concerned with the environmental effects of the proposed project.
-Early consultation allows the proactive identification and resolution of issues early in the project planning and the environmental compliance process.
-This process is referred to the as scoping.
+If the information contained in the feasibility analysis and Initial Study indicates that the proposed project may have a significant direct, indirect, or cumulative impact on the developed to ensure that the mitigation measures set forth in environment, the County takes the third step and prepares the Final EIR will be administered. an Environmental Impact Report (EIR).
+The results of the Initial Study can be used as the basis for determining the The lead agency will then approve the project and adopt the EIR scope of environmental issues that need to be carried forward along with the Findings of Fact and Statement of Overriding for detailed analysis.
+Interested parties, including responsible Considerations and any other environmental documentation and trustee agencies, special interest groups or organizations, completed for the project.
+The approval of the project and and the public, are informed regarding the County's intent to the adoption of the EIR are announced to the public through the posting of the Notice of Determination with the State Feasibility studies are not a requirement of CEQA.
+Depending Clearinghouse (within the Governor's Office of Planning and on the scope of the proposed project, a feasibility study may not be Research) and/or the County Clerk. warranted.

-Comments and issues disclosed during the public comment period and through consultation will be addressed in the Final EIR.
-The Final EIR will document the impacts and mitigation measures set forth to reduce impacts to below the level of significance.
+directly with any person or organization it believes will be concerned with the environmental effects of the proposed project.
+Early consultation allows the proactive identification and resolution of issues early in the project planning and measures set forth to reduce impacts to below the level of significance.
 However, the lead agency may make a finding of overriding consideration for those impacts from the project that will be significant and for which no mitigation measure will reduce to below the level of significance.
-In addition, a Mitigation Monitoring and Reporting Plan will often be developed to ensure that the mitigation measures set forth in the Final EIR will be administered.
+In addition, a Mitigation Monitoring and Reporting Plan will often be